 SparkPeople Community Director and Fitness Coach

 Jen Mueller left her first career in corporate finance to earn a master's degree in health education.
-She is a busy mom of three and holds a number of fitness certifications (including ACE's Health Coach and Advanced Health and Fitness Specialist).
+She is a busy mom of four and holds a number of fitness certifications (including ACE's Health Coach, Personal Trainer, Medical Exercise Specialist and Behavior Change Specialist).
 She is passionate about helping people reach their health and fitness goals.
-In her spare time, Jen loves training for marathons (crazy, huh?) and spending time with her family.
+In her spare time, Jen loves running, kickboxing and spending time with her family.
 Jen enjoys blogging about raising healthy children and how small behavior changes can impact health and quality of life.

 Read More of Jen's Blogs:

 You know that strength training is an important part of any well-rounded fitness program, but somehow it hasn't made it into your routine just yet.
 You've been having that reoccurring nightmare where you finally decide to try the weight room at the gym, only to be met with a room filled with experienced and toned lifters whose heads all turn and stare, judging you as you walk through the door.
 Although this nightmare is more fantasy than reality, the weight room can still be an intimidating place.

 For many, the fear of the unknown is what keeps them from lifting weights.
 How heavy should weights be to start?
 What kind of moves should I be performing?
 How do I know if my form is correct?
 Is that guy with the massive biceps judging me?
 The good news is that you can get an effective strength workout, right in the comfort of your own home, with an audience of just yourself.
 Creating a balanced routine that targets all of your major muscle groups is easier than you might think.

 Posted 3/24/2017 12:00:00 AM By: Jen Mueller : 111 comments 140,897 views